 Evangelos K. Oikonomou

 Evangelos K. Oikonomou, MD, DPhil, is a cardiologist and physician-scientist, and an Assistant Professor of Medicine in the Section of Cardiovascular Medicine at Yale School of Medicine.
-His work focuses on the development and clinical translation of artificial intelligence–enabled digital biomarkers, with an emphasis on computer vision applications for precision phenotyping in cardiovascular disease.
-His research aims to create scalable, cost-effective tools that integrate seamlessly into routine clinical workflows to improve diagnosis, risk stratification, and therapeutic decision-making.
+His work focuses on artificial intelligence-enabled digital biomarkers, with an emphasis on computer vision for cardiovascular phenotyping.
+His research aims to build practical tools for earlier diagnosis, sharper risk stratification, and better treatment decisions in routine care.

 Dr. Oikonomou graduated as valedictorian from the National and Kapodistrian University of Athens School of Medicine and earned his doctorate (DPhil) in Medical Sciences from the University of Oxford.
 He subsequently completed the Yale Physician-Scientist Training Program, including residency in Internal Medicine and fellowship training in Cardiovascular Medicine.
 His research has been supported by a Ruth L. Kirschstein National Research Service Award (F32, 2023-2025) from the National Heart, Lung, and Blood Institute, a Robert A. Winn Excellence in Clinical Trials Program (2025-2028), and an American Heart Association Career Development Award (2026-2029).